BlanchetteUX/UX308-Midterm/source/_posts/2020-03-15-is-drag-an-art-form.md

 Performance art, from acting, to the more abstract and obscure exhibits seen at the Met, is a very real art form, that takes the utmost skill and dedication.

+To add onto the already high level of skill required to be a drag queen, many queens sew their own costumes.
+That's hard.

-Combining both make-up skills and performance skills is not an easy task, making drag a truly fierce style of art.
+Combining make-up skills, performance skills, and often sewing skills is not an easy task, making drag a truly fierce style of art.